flavioepimentel/flavioepimentel/README.md

 🎸 Love play my guitar

-🏃🏻  Do som outdoor exercise
+🏃🏻  Do some outdoor exercise

 👾  And PLAY vídeo games, of course.